wong2/chatgpt-google-extension/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/chatgpt4google?style=social)](https://twitter.com/chatgpt4google)
 ![License](https://img.shields.io/github/license/wong2/chatgpt-google-extension)

+### Notice (2023-02-20)

+As this extension has been acquired, this code repository will no longer be updated from now on.

+---

 A browser extension to display ChatGPT response alongside Google (and other search engines) results

 [Install from Chrome Web Store](https://chatgpt4google.com/chrome?utm_source=github)